ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 - Take an unused IP and set `cluster_public_ip` and for `public_bastion_ip`
+- The Red Hat Activation key can be retrieved from this screen to populate `rhel_key`

 - Your terraform.tfvars entries should look something like this: